cloudControl/documentation/Guides/Java/Java - Spring-Boot.md

 With [Spring Boot] you can create stand-alone, Spring based applications without most of the boilerplate configuration that was needed before.

-In this guide we are going to show you how to deploy a Spring/Hibernate/MySQL/Jetty application on [cloudControl].
+In this guide we are going to show you how to deploy a Spring/Hibernate/MySQL/Jetty application on [dotCloud].
 The example app is a ready to deploy project based on the Spring-Boot [examples].

 ## The Spring-Boot Application Explained